Behaviour and Rewards

 The main way we reward students is through a merit system.
 Teachers give students merits (recorded in their Record Books) for a whole range of reasons covering academic and extra-curricular areas.
 Students volunteering to serve e.g. helping at parents’ evenings receive additional merits.

-Each week students receive a ‘pay-slip’.
+Each half term students receive a ‘pay-slip’.
 This is based on a typical pay slip that they would receive in a workplace and is designed to recognise their achievements in any given week.
-Each student starts the week with an imaginary £35 – that is £1 for each lesson (30) and mentor session (5).
+Each student starts the half term with an imaginary £35 per week of the half term– that is £1 for each lesson (30) and mentor session (5).
 Each merit they earn is added to their total.
 However, just as in real life, there are deductions – these are demerits given for poor choices.
 The student will then end up with a final ‘wage’ earned that week.
 The top ten in each year group receive a ‘golden pay-slip’ that earns them first entry into the Diner for the following week.

 Rewards events are planned for each half term.
 The entry criteria for each event will be based on their average pay-slip score.
 The powerful part of the wage slip is that every student has a fresh start each week and can continually try to improve.